a82207/BigDataTools/README.md

 # BigDataTools
-Big Data Ingestion and Collection Tools: A benchmarking applied to healthcare institutions
+Big Data Ingestion and Collection Tools: A Benchmarking applied to Healthcare Institutions